videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/docs/readme.md

 ### Managed identity

-Managed identities for Azure resources is a feature of Azure Active Directory.
-Please look at [**managed Identity**]( https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) for more information.
+Managed identities for Azure resources is a feature of Azure Active Directory, for more information see the article, [What are managed identities for Azure resources](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview).

 As a identity admin, you are probably looking for the simplest and most secure method to access Conditional Access APIs in your automation.